 Tokyo Bay Ariake Washington Hotel

-Tokyo Bay Ariake Washington offers a great alternative for families visiting Disneyland, who don’t want to stay in the more expensive Disney family resorts Tokyo and also explore the rest of the city as well.
+Tokyo Bay Ariake Washington offers a great alternative for families visiting Disneyland who don’t want to stay in the more expensive Disney family resorts in Tokyo and want to explore the rest of the city.

-The hotel has laundry facilities and a small convenience store as well as safety deposit boxes and free luggage storage if you arrive before check in.
-The best facility the hotel offers is a completely free shuttle bus to Disneyland, which is only about a 20 to 25-minute drive away.
+The hotel has laundry facilities, a small convenience store, safety deposit boxes, and free luggage storage if you arrive before check-in.
+The best facility the hotel offers is a free shuttle bus to Disneyland, which is only a 20- to 25-minute drive away.

 There is more than just Disneyland in the area, with super popular teamLab Borderless just a 15 minute walk away as well as the Palette Town Shopping Centre and a few other shops and restaurants dotted around the area.
 The hotel is also close to some other attractions like museums and parks and the Ariake subway station is only 300m away.